phillpott63464/nmr-citrate-and-machine-learning-metabolomics/README.md

 - bufferdata.csv: Table of citrate/citric acid buffer pHs and ratios taken from Data for Biochemical Research, Third Edition (Make this a full reference)
 - PKA_STUDY.db: Optuna database of trials used to determine pKas from bufferdata.
 - metal_experiments.csv - Spreadsheet containing concentrations of components used to create samples for chelation experiments, including stock requirements.
-- new_metal_experiments.csv - Spreadsheet containing concentrations of components not yet used.

 Marimo files, all containing self-documentation, run with uv run marimo edit from app and follow provided link or docker compose up -d from root directory and go to url localhost:27182:
 - Experiment Definition.py: calculates speciation and pkas, defines experiment parameters